A Guide To Going Green In Business

 Have you switched to energy-saving light bulbs?
 CFL bulbs are more expensive, but as they consume less electricity, they are excellent for long-term savings.

 How many plastic bottles are in your waste bin?
 For starters, any plastic waste should be recycled, but you might want to consider reusing your water bottles instead of throwing them away.
+You can also use plastic trays that last for decades, instead of cardboard trays that are good for one or two uses.

 Consider what needs to be done, and do as much as you can today if you need to make any changes.
 The world and your bank balance depend upon it!